Laoxu-and-his-fans/Our-back-end/README.md

 ## Background

 This project is the finalhomework of YNU web class(back-end).
-We used the bootstrap to beautify the UI of the flaskr(a demo project of flask)
+We used the bootstrap to beautify the UI of the flaskr(a demo project of flask).
+With the help of the bootstrap, you can visit our website with your mobile phone.

 ## Language
 ### HTML